The Song of Hiawatha: Artistic use

-Numerous artists also responded to the epic.
-The earliest pieces of sculpture were by Edmonia Lewis, who had most of her career in Rome.
-Her father was Haitian and her mother was Native American and African American.
-The arrow-maker and his daughter, later called The Wooing of Hiawatha, was modelled in 1866 and carved in 1872.
-By that time she had achieved success with individual heads of Hiawatha and Minnehaha.
-Carved in Rome, these are now held by the Newark Museum in New Jersey.
+Numerous artists responded to the epic.
+The earliest pieces of sculpture were by Edmonia Lewis, whose father was Haitian and her mother Native American and African American.
+The arrow-maker and his daughter, later called The Wooing of Hiawatha, was modeled in 1866 and carved in 1872.
 In 1872 Lewis carved The Marriage of Hiawatha in marble, a work purchased in 2010 by the Kalamazoo Institute of Arts.

-Other 19th-century sculptors inspired by the epic were Augustus Saint-Gaudens, whose marble statue of the seated Hiawatha (1874) is held by the Metropolitan Museum of Art; and Jacob Fjelde, who created a bronze statue, Hiawatha carrying Minnehaha, for the Columbian Exposition in 1893.
+Lewis's Hiawatha works remain notable not just because of her talented execution, but because of the rare insight within the pieces that comes from the artist being of Native American descent.
+Other 19th century sculptors inspired by the epic were Augustus Saint-Gaudens, whose marble statue of the seated Hiawatha (1874) is held by the Metropolitan Museum of Art; and Jacob Fjelde, who created a bronze statue, Hiawatha carrying Minnehaha, for the Columbian Exposition in 1893.
 It was installed in Minnehaha Park, Minneapolis, in 1912 (illustrated at the head of this article).

 In the 20th century Marshall Fredericks created a small bronze Hiawatha (1938), now installed in the Michigan University Centre; a limestone statue (1949), also at the University of Michigan; and a relief installed at the Birmingham Covington School, Bloomfield Hills, Michigan.

 Early paintings were by artists who concentrated on authentic American Native subjects.
 Eastman Johnson's pastel of Minnehaha seated by a stream (1857) was drawn directly from an Ojibwe model.
 The English artist Frances Anne Hopkins travelled in the hunting country of Canada and used her sketches from the trip when she returned to her studio in England in 1870.
 She painted her Minnehaha Feeding Birds about 1880.
 Critics have thought these two artists had a sentimental approach, as did Charles-Émile-Hippolyte Lecomte-Vernet (1821–1900) in his 1871 painting of Minnehaha, making her a native child of the wild.
-The kinship of the latter is with other kitsch images, such as Bufford's cover for "The Death of Minnehaha" (see above) or those of the 1920s calendar painters James Arthur and Rudolph F. Ingerle (1879 – 1950).
+The kinship of the latter is with other kitsch images, such as Bufford's cover for "The Death of Minnehaha" (see above) or those of the 1920s calendar painters James Arthur and Rudolph F. Ingerle (1879–1950).